A leading professor of coaching and trainer education offers you insights.

 Fellow training professional – thanks for taking the time to visit with us.

 My name is Gerard O’Dea and I am a professional conflict management and personal safety/interventions trainer.
 I’ve been one since 2006 and I have taught, like you, thousands and thousands of hours of these topics.

 But, it wasn’t until I met Prof. Chris Cushion that I was able to become truly reflective of what I and my team of trainers at Dynamis were doing when it came to our learners and the learning environments we were creating in our training rooms.

 Working with Prof. Cushion, we are now far more aware of things like:

 - Improving Coaching Behaviours

 Enhance the design and structure of your training so that your learners are gaining more confidence through real competence, without needing more time or resources.

 Upgrade your coaching skills by asking better questions and giving more effective feedback.
 Engage more with the learners and get better results.

-Leveraging modern research into coaching and learning you can make the changes needed to get the very best results from training delivery in your Conflict, Personal Safety and Restraint programmes.
-Rigorous approaches by trainer/advisors in violence management are increasingly required, and this methodology can supercharge your courses, without changing the system of tactics you teach.
+Working together since 2014, Prof Cushion and I have been leveraging modern research into coaching and learning so that we can make the changes needed to get the very best results from training delivery in Conflict, Personal Safety and Restraint programmes.
+Let’s face it, rigorous approaches by trainer/advisors in violence management are increasingly required, and we have found that this methodology can supercharge our courses, without changing the system of tactics we teach.